alexzorzella/Socrates_Plugin/README.md

 ## Scripts

 This repository is a colleciton of scripts that my dad and I have worked on for years.
 The standard here is documented, tested code.
 Feel free to take and expand on these scripts as you wish!

-### Appetizers

-### Main Courses

-### Desserts

-MultiAudioSource.cs
-CameraShake.cs
-CameraShakeProfile.cs
-ShakeOnMouseClick.cs
-Parallax.cs
-PCamera.cs
-Shakepedia.cs
-HcSuppressMessages.cs
-HcTestDialogue.cs
-JConsole.cs
-JConsoleLogListener.cs
-Screenshot.cs
-SystemMessage.cs
-AlexInput.cs
-AlexInputLinker.cs
-EventManager.cs
-InputHandler.cs
-InputManager.cs
-InputUtility.cs

-Inventory

-AlexLang

-Physics

-Practicality

-Save System

-Socrates Dialogue

-State Machine

-GameManager

-ResourceLoader

-Tooltip

-Transition
+A lot of these scripts are meant to be used as a base to write something more specific.

+<i>Audio Management</i>: MultiAudioSource is streamlined to make it easy to load and play audio files directly from your files.

+<i>Camera Movement and Shake</i>: Basic camera movement and shake.

+<i>JConsole</i>: A command console designed to make testing, debugging, and demoing eaiser.

+<i>Input System</i>: Use the new input system to manage multiple controllers and local multiplayer.

+<i>Inventory</i>: A basic inventory system.

+<i>AlexLang</i>: Quick .tsv based localization.
+This is not as robust as many other localization packages out there, but it gets the job done.

+<i>Physics</i>: A couple of physics bases to work off of.

+<i>Practicality</i>: Various scripts to make your life easier, including (but not limited to) a script to automatically update the build version on build (found in Assets/Editor) and increment with overflow.

+<i>Save System</i>: A non-encrypted saving binary for saving and loading game states.

+<i>Socrates Dialogue</i>: A robust dialogue system that supports loading from .tsv.
+Includes text annotations including wavy text, shaky text, and delays during text scroll.
+Compatible with TextMeshPro rich text tags.

+<i>State Machine</i>: A custom state machine framework.

+<i>GameManager</i>: A static singleton instance to manage the game state.

+<i>ResourceLoader</i>: Streamlines loading objects, sprites, animators, and more directly from your files.

+<i>GnaTransition</i>: Streamlines transitioning scenes while running bootstrap and teardown code if necessary.